Sararmjalal/blogext/README.md

 ### The /store directory
 The store directory holds related files for redux, including its slice and store.
 I used redux-toolkit and I recommend you to the exact same thing.
 I use my redux state for every user condition in my project like who can access dashboard, when can I see the dashboard and logout link on the header and wether I can see the sign-in page or not.
 Note that you can build your condition on token as well, but if you want to become more professional at handling global state, I recommend you to the exact same thing.

+### The /styles and /icons directory
+It explains itself

+## What you need to know about server directory
+Server directory is a simple blog-api programmed for Junior Frontend Developers to simply create their first real (but simple) app. note that the server/src/db and server/src/public directories must include in ####.gitignore file and for my project to have initial data, these directories are available now.

+That's it!
+Hope you enjoy creating your first Next.js app!